macOS Homebrew Installation

 Homebrew FreeSWITCH Directories

-- FreeSWITCH™ runtime located in /usr/local/opt/freeswitch
+- FreeSWITCH™ prerequisites runtime and source located in /opt/homebrew OR /usr/local

-- FreeSWITCH™ runtime located in /usr/local/freeswitch
+- FreeSWITCH™ runtime located in /opt/homebrew/opt/freeswitch OR /usr/local/opt/freeswitch

-- FreeSWITCH™ configuration located in /usr/local/freeswitch/conf
+- FreeSWITCH™ configuration located in /opt/homebrew/opt/freeswitch/etc/freeswitch OR /usr/local/opt/freeswitch/etc/freeswitch

 If you would like to see the ownership and permissions of directories and files use the "ls -l" command in Terminal.

-Extra info: /usr/local/bin is defined in the default macOS path.
+Various /opt directories are added to the default search path by Homebrew installation. /usr/local/bin is defined in the default macOS path.
 The path is viewed by running "echo $PATH" in Terminal.
 If you don't understand this, don't worry, it doesn't affect anything.

 Prerequisites